nofeaturesonlybugs/poly/README.md

 ```

 # Performance Tips
-Try to limit the number of arguments to your handlers.  `Poly` has to create your handler arguments before invoking your handler.
-Less arguments means less allocations by `Poly`.
+Try to limit the number of arguments to your handlers.
+Poly has to create your handler arguments before invoking your handler.
+Less arguments means less allocations by Poly.

 Try to limit the number of unmarshal sources.
 In general JSON is faster than paths and query strings which are faster than forms.
 ```go